na-na-hi/renget/archive/d9gc2.md

 !!! note -> 🪶  **Japan Arc 2: Holosummer edition Annex**  🪶 <-
 	Owl in Japan again.
 Recordings for concert, birthday projects and more.
 Also off-collab opportunities and a even longer stay than her visit in Janurary.
+Cover also provided her with a streaming setup so there were| solo streams comapred to the last Japan arc.
 Any time and dates mentioned below are JST time.
 Click here fot the [first Japan Arc](https://rentry.org/nydbm).
 [Go back to the Main Page](https://rentry.org/46mci) [Go back to the Recommendation page](https://rentry.org/cgy92) [Go back to the M.E.S. page](https://rentry.org/t59a7)